Skip to main content

 Quick Start

-Scaler operates around 3 components:
+Scaler has 3 main components:

-• A scheduler, responsible for routing tasks to available computing resources
+• A scheduler, responsible for routing tasks to available computing resources.

 • Clients running inside applications, responsible for submitting tasks to the scheduler.